I'm a branding expert and graphic designer based in Brooklyn, New York. Need help with branding?—Just Get in touch

 Almora focuses on bringing out the natural terpenes and flavors of their strains, and the branding reflects this attention to the integrity of the plant.

 Overall, Almora does an excellent job allowing the Mexican visual aesthetics to come through while keeping it clean and modern.

 This unique fusion makes their flower products feel special yet still deeply rooted in culture and tradition

 Seven Point features a slim sans serif logotype with an elegant leaf icon that encapsulates the essence of cannabis in a subtle, tasteful way.

 Seven Point provides premium individual consultation and a well-planned menu of medical cannabis varieties.

 The slimmed sans serif type projects simple yet elegant look & feel.

-The name Seven Point, which relates to the seven characteristic leafs of the marijuana flower, was La Tortillería´s cue for building the entire brand identity.
+The name Seven Point, which relates to the seven characteristic points of the marijuana leaf, was La Tortillería´s cue for building the entire brand identity.

 Level Blends is a California cannabis brand that provides pesticide, solvent, and additive free products.